-Finally, a related literature has analyzed the role of firm dynamics in macroeconomic fluctuations (see, for example, Khan and Thomas, 2008; Ottonello and Winberry, 2020).
-In open economies, firm heterogeneity has been shown to play a central role during crises and sudden stops (examples include Gopinath and Neiman, 2014; Blaum, 2019; Ates and Saffie, 2021; Castillo-Martinez, 2020).
-Methodologically, our work is related to Arellano, Bai and Bocola (2020) and Aruoba, Fernandez, Lopez-Martin, Lu and Saffie (2022), who analyze how heterogeneity in firms' leverage informs the channels of transmission of sovereign risk and Schreger, Schwedeler and Tahoun, 2021; Gilchrist, Yue and Zakrajsek, 2012).
+Ates and Saffie, 2021; Castillo-Martinez, 2020).
+Methodologically, our work is related to Arellano, Bai and Bocola (2020) and Aruoba, Fernandez, Lopez-Martin, Lu and Saffie (2022), who analyze how heterogeneity in firms' leverage informs the channels of transmission of sovereign risk and monetary policy, respectively.